SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 ### Keywords

-The paper keywords should use an unlabeled level 4 heading with the title "Keywords", followed by a comma-separated list of keywords.
+Paper keywords should use an unlabeled level 4 heading with the title "Keywords", followed by a comma-separated list of keywords.

 ### Acknowledgments